Determining Federal Eligibility

 - enrolling in an eligible career pathway program and meeting one of the "ability-to-benefit" alternatives outlined by the Office of Financial Aid

-- Undergraduate students may also need to demonstrate financial need, the difference between the cost of attendance established for their enrollment and their EFC as determined by the FAFSA.
+- Undergraduate students may also need to demonstrate financial need, the difference between the cost of attendance established for their enrollment and their SAI as determined by the FAFSA.

 Additional eligibility requirements can apply in certain situations including for non-US Citizens, students with criminal convictions and students with intellectual disabilities.
 Additionally, some federal student aid programs have their own eligibility criteria in addition to the general requirements listed above.
 Please contact our office if you have any questions about a particular program.